Primary Navigation Mobile

 • We explain everything you need to know about UK speed limits

-No matter where you are on the UK’s public roads, as a motorist you’re bound by law to only accelerate up to a certain speed.
+No matter where you are on the UK’s public roads, as a motorist you’re bound by law to drive at no more than a certain speed.
 Speed limits are omnipresent, imposed for our safety as drivers and our advice is to stick to them, but how much do you know about the UK’s speed limits?

-The signs are unmissable, and we strongly recommend keeping on the ride side of the law to avoid a hefty fine or worse yet, a short trip to the courthouse.
-But despite their ubiquity, there’s plenty you still may not know about our speed limits.
+The signs are unmissable, and we strongly recommend keeping on the ride side of the law to avoid a hefty fine or even a trip to court.
+But, despite their ubiquity, there’s plenty you still may not know about our speed limits.

 On this page, we’ll explain exactly what our speed limits mean to you as a driver, why we need them and what will happen if you’re caught driving faster than legally allowed.